 Do you know what the great majority of successful people have in common?

-It’s something everyone has access to and yet few choose to take advantage of: they all make good use of their early morning hours.
+It’s something everyone has access to and yet few choose to take advantage of they all make good use of their early morning hours.

 I know, I know.
 You hate those types of people who open their eyes in the morning, jump out of bed, and are ready to take on the day.
 Not everyone wakes up naturally perky and full of energy.
-Many of us hear our chosen iPhone ringtone (because who has an alarm clock anymore?), throw the blankets dramatically over our head, and hope it magically turns back into night.
+Many of us hear our chosen iPhone ringtone (because who has an alarm clock anymore?), throw the blankets dramatically over our head, and hope it magically turns back into the night.

 Wake up call: You can’t chase your dreams by hitting snooze and starting your day with a negative.
 In fact, science has proven that time and time again, your morning routine sets the rhythm for your entire day.

 Let’s start the day with a positive attitude and follow these top eight tips for turning yourself into one of those “morning people.”